pkrll/RefMem/Github.md

 But always have someone else to review your changes before merging them.

+##### What to look at when reviewing?

+Use the following as a guide for when reviewing someone else's code (but also before creating a pull request).

+* Is the code documented correctly?
+* Are there any unit tests?
+* Does the code run correctly on your own computer?
+* Dead code?
+* Does it follow our coding convention?
+* Does the code apply lagom defensive programming?

+##### Who to choose as reviewer?

+* Not you.
+* Someone not involved in the coding
+* Preferably someone on a different platform
+* Do not choose the same person every time!

 ###### How do I do it?
 After pushing all your changes to the repository, do the following: